dwndland/Chapter.Net.WPF.Converters/README.md

 - **IntegerToBooleanConverter:** Converts an integer to its boolean representation and back.
 - **InverseBooleanConverter:** Converts a boolean to is opposite.
 - **IsLastItemInListConverter:** Checks if the given item container is the last in the list.
+- **MultiBooleanToBooleanConverter** Merges a bunch of booleans to a single boolean.
+- **MultiBooleanToVisibilityConverter** Merges a bunch of booleans to a single visibility representation.
 - **MultiEqualsToBooleanConverter:** Equals multiple values and returns its result.
 - **MultiEqualsToVisibilityConverter:** Equals multiple values and returns its visibility representation.
 - **MultiValueToPathConverter:** Combines all given strings into a path.